SWNRG/minos/protocols_deployment/contiki-dual/README.md

 * #if DEBUG

-For more information contact Tryfon at tryfonthe@uom.gr
+For more information contact Tryfon at theodorou@uom.edu.gr

 For more information about Contiki, see the Contiki website:
 [http://contiki-os.org](http://contiki-os.org)